markisgod92/heavenscopes/readme.md

 ## **Introduction**
 Heavenscopes is a web application designed for enthusiasts of amateur astronomy and astrophotography.
 It fosters a community of users who want to share their knowledge, images, and experiences of observing the Solar System.
 The app provides real-time astronomical data to help users locate and observe planets through telescopes or cameras.

 This project was built entirely from scratch as part of a web development course, with the exception of external APIs for astronomical and weather data.
 The goal is to inspire users to share the wonder of seeing planets through a telescope, just as I have been inspired.

+Heavenscopes is live on [heavenscopes.vercel.app](https://heavenscopes.vercel.app/).

 ---